 Quaker Cottage is the former Friends Meeting House established here c1711; a new building was erected in 1724 and closed in c1780.
 But there remains in the garden the small burial ground which was used into the early 19th century.
 The buildings were sold by the sect c1890.
 All these buildings are Grade II Listed.

-Wiggins Hill Barn.
-Image downloaded from Geograph OS reference SP1693 © Copyright Mike Beeson and licensed for reuse under Creative Commons Licence Attribution-Share Alike 2.0 Generic.
-See Acknowledgements for a link to Geograph.
+Right: Wiggins Hill Barn.
+Image from Geograph OS reference SP1693 © Copyright Mike Beeson and licensed for reuse under Creative Commons Licence Attribution-Share Alike 2.0 Generic.

 William Dargue 24.02.09/ 31.07.2010